Green Jobs: Not Just Economic Projections

 How many jobs will we create?
 It’s up to us as a nation.
 Will we take the lead, revitalizing existing manufacturing industries and creating new ones?
 Or will we settle for the status quo, see our factories shuttered, and end up importing the low-carbon technologies of the future from China and Europe?

-For years, the U.S. was the worlds leading producer of solar cells, but now we rank fifth in production behind Japan, China, Germany and Taiwan.
+For years, the U.S. was the worlds leading producer of solar cells, but now we rank fourth in production behind Japan, China, and Germany.
 They’re not the sunniest of places; they’ve just made renewable energy a priority.

 What will the costs be?
 The transition to clean energy will not be free – but every credible economic analysis shows that our economy will enjoy robust growth under a carbon cap.
 And contrary to opponents who spent a decade trying to muddy the science on climate change (and having failed that are now trying to muddy the economics), household costs will be small – about a dime a day for household utility bills, based on Department of Energy estimates.
 That dime buys a lot: cleaner air, good jobs, less foreign oil, and a safe climate.